Matrix Decomposition-Based Approach to Estimate the STARTS Model: STARTS Model and Estimation

 for each $i$ and $t$.
 Consequently, as with the RI-CLPM, the stable trait factor $s$ has only direct effects on outcomes, and each latent true score can be decomposed into a (linear) sum of time-invariant ($s_{i}$) and time-varying ($y^*_{it}$) factors that are mutually uncorrelated.

 Within-person variability $y^*_{it}$ is further modeled as

 for $t\geq 2$.
-In Equation~(\ref{reg}), the (first-order) autoregressive process is assumed to represent the within-person relation. $\beta$ is an (time-invariant) autoregressive coefficient, and $d_{it}$ denotes a residual that is uncorrelated with $y^*_{it'}$ ($t'\leq t-1$) and $s_i$.
-Here, (time-invariant) residual variance is assumed as $Var(d_{it})=\omega^2$.\footnote{In the STARTS model, it is common to impose appropriate nonlinear constraints on the parameters so that the variances of the trait factor, within-person variation (corresponding to the ‘autoregressive trait’ in the STARTS context), and measurement error (corresponding to the ‘state’ in the same context) remain time-invariant (Donnellan et al., 2012; L$\ddot{\mathrm{u}}$dtke et al., 2018).
-In contrast, such constraints are typically not imposed in the RI-CLPM.
-In this paper, we likewise discuss the model under the settings where no such constraints are supposed.}
+In Equation~(\ref{reg}), the (first-order) autoregressive process is assumed to represent the within-person relation. $\beta$ ($0<|\beta|<1$) is an (time-invariant) autoregressive coefficient, and $d_{it}$ denotes a residual that is uncorrelated with $y^*_{it'}$ ($t'\leq t-1$) and $s_i$.
+Here, the time-invariant residual variance is assumed to satisfy $Var(d_{it})=\omega^2$.
+Furthermore, given $Var(y^*_{it})=\sigma_w^2$, the constraint

+is imposed.
+Thus, $\omega^2$ is expressed as a function of $\beta$ and $\sigma_w^2$.\footnote{In the bivariate STARTS model, in the same way, it is common to impose appropriate nonlinear constraints on the parameters so that the variances of the trait factor, within-person variation (corresponding to the ‘autoregressive trait’ in the STARTS context), and measurement error (corresponding to the ‘state’ in the same context) remain time-invariant.
+In contrast, such constraints are typically not imposed in the RI-CLPM.}

 From Equation (\ref{reg}), $y^*_{it}$ can be expanded as